cloner174/Simple-Network/README.md

     show_graph(edge_visibility_threshold=0.1): Renders the network in 3D.
 Edges below the specified visibility threshold are not displayed.

-## Contributing
+## Mistakes and Corrections

-We welcome contributions to the MultilayerNetwork Package.
+To err is human, and nobody likes a perfect person!
+If you come across any mistakes or if you have questions, feel free to raise an issue or submit a pull request.
+Your contributions to improving the content are highly appreciated.
 Please refer to GitHub contributing guidelines for more information on how to participate in the development.

 ## License